envoyproxy/envoy-wasm/api/wasm/cpp/README.md

 ### protobuf v3.9.1

-You must install the version of protobuf on your build system that matches the libprotobuf.bc files (without any patches) so that the generated code matches the .bc library.
+You must install the version of protobuf on your build system that matches the libprotobuf.a files (without any patches) so that the generated code matches the .a library.
 Currently this is based on tag v3.9.1 of https://github.com/protocolbuffers/protobuf.

 ```bash
 git clone https://github.com/protocolbuffers/protobuf